inokawa/virtua/README.md

 If you use ESM and webpack 5, use react >= 18 to avoid [Can't resolve `react/jsx-runtime` error](https://github.com/facebook/react/issues/20235).

+If you use this lib in [legacy browsers which does not have ResizeObserver](https://caniuse.com/?search=resizeobserver), you should use [polyfill](https://github.com/juggle/resize-observer#switching-between-native-and-polyfilled-versions).

 ## Usage

 ### Vertical scroll